-Students apply in the first semester of their second year via an online application form.
+Students apply for SUSA in the first semester of their second year via an online application form.
 Shortlisting is in accordance mainly with academic grades.
 Shortlisted students undergo a criteria based interview (for Study USA) and are selected in accordance with their performance in it.

 This scholarship will go to the successful student with the best academic performance since the commencement of their degree.

 The Arthur Cox Prize was established in 2018.
 It will be awarded to the student with the highest mark in the 'Contract Law' module on the second year of the LLB undergraduate programme.

 This award was established in 2019 to recognise the best student essay or dissertation completed in the period October-May preceding the advertisement of the award in the area of gender and the law.
 The award consists of a prize of £250.